- How to Care for the Battery During Winter

 The battery is one of the most delicate components of your electric bike.
 It needs a great deal of care and attention, especially in the cold and freezing winter weather.
 Failure to do this risks rendering your battery obsolete.

-There are several ways to maintain your battery and keep it from suffering that fate.
+There are several ways to maintain your battery and keep it from suffering the aforementioned fate.
 You can prevent this by ensuring the battery operates in the ideal temperature conditions.
 For instance, before charging your battery, make sure its temperature is above freezing point to avoid damaging the cells.

 Preparing Your Battery for Long-term Storage